rajch/LBCC-book/README.md

 In short, it's meant for **fun**.
 Any learning that results from reading it should be considered a side effect, and completely to the reader's credit.

 This book owes its existence to a brilliant 15-part article series by Dr. Jack Crenshaw, called "**Let's Build a Compiler**".
-The orginal series may be found at [http://compilers.iecc.com/crenshaw/](http://compilers.iecc.com/crenshaw/).
+The original series may be found at [http://compilers.iecc.com/crenshaw/](http://compilers.iecc.com/crenshaw/).
 You really should read it, if you are interested in writing compilers.
 Especially if you are not a Computer Science student.
 And even if you are.

 Please read this book too, and run the code therein.
 A working compiler in every chapter from Chapter 1 onwards, I promise.